I need to do some research in Physics. Where do I start?

-Marina Werbeloff, the Librarian of the Physics Research Library, is available to support researchers via email or in-person consultation.
+Marina Werbeloff, the library liaison to the Physics department, is available to support researchers via email or in-person consultation.

-A Physicist's Guide to Key Library Resources [pdf] provides a helpful overview of most important physics indexes and preprint databases.
+Physics Online Information Resources provides a helpful overview of most important physics indexes and preprint databases.

 Note: INSPEC does not include preprints!